A paperfolding paradise

 Picture 17 of the same plate shows an alternative to picture 15 that leads to a version of the design that Van Calcar calls the Hot Air Balloon and which is pictured in picture 26 of plate III.

-Instructions for making the Waterbomb next appear in part two of 'The Kindergarten Guide' by Maria Kraus Boelte and John Kraus, which was published by E. Steiger and Company in New York in 1877, where the design is called the 'Balloon' or, when made from white paper, the 'Snowball'.
+Instructions for making the Waterbomb next appear in part two of 'The Kindergarten Guide' by Maria Kraus Boelte and John Kraus, which was probably first published by E. Steiger and Company in New York in 1882 where the design is called the 'Balloon' or, when made from white paper, the 'Snowball'.

 'The Kindergarten Guide' also contains instructions for making two associated designs, the 'Spool' or 'Yarn Winder', which is really just a name for the intermediate form of the Waterbomb before it is inflated, and the 'Soldier's Cap', which is a hat made by folding just one half of a Waterbomb onto a waterbomb base.